 - (1) The total proportion of interest-bearing securities within the meaning of Section 1 nos.
-1a), 2 and 6 whose issuers are domiciled in a European country or which generate the majority of their sales and/or profits in this area or holding companies that are primarily invested in companies domiciled in Europe, must not fall below two-thirds of the UCITS Fund's assets.
-Bonds with warrants and convertible bonds are not counted towards this limit. - (2) The average present value-weighted duration of the part of the UCITS Fund invested in interest-bearing securities, bank deposits and money market instruments in accordance with Section 1 nos.
-1 (a), 2 and 3, including any interest claims connected to the aforementioned assets, must be between three and nine years.
-Derivatives on interest-bearing securities, interest and bond indices and interest rates shall be included in the calculation irrespective of the currency of the respective underlying. - (3) The total proportion of investment units within the meaning of Section 1 no. 4 must not exceed 10% of the UCITS Fund's value - (4) The Company may only acquire interest-bearing securities within the meaning of Section 1 nos.
+1 a) and 6 must not fall below 51% of the UCITS Fund's assets.
+Bonds with warrants and convertible bonds are not counted towards this limit.
+The Company may invest more than 35% of the UCITS Fund's assets in fixed-income securities issued or guaranteed by the Federal Republic of Germany, a Federal State (Land) of the Federal Republic of Germany, the European Union, a member state of the European Union or its regional or local authorities, another Signatory State to the Agreement on the European Economic Area, a member of the OECD or an international organisation of which at least one Member State of the European Union is a member. - (2) The average present value-weighted duration of the part of the UCITS Fund invested in interest-bearing securities, bank deposits and money market instruments in accordance with Section 1 nos.
+1a), 2 and 3, including any interest claims connected to the aforementioned assets, must be between three and ten years.
+Derivatives on interest-bearing securities, interest and bond indices and interest rates shall be included in the calculation irrespective of the currency of the respective underlying. - (3) The total proportion of investment units within the meaning of Section 1 no. 4 must not exceed 10% of the UCITS Fund's value. - (4) The total proportion of assets denominated in euro must not fall below 51% of the UCITS Fund's assets.
+The proportion of non-euro denominated assets and liabilities may only exceed 5% of the UCITS Fund's assets, if the portion exceeding this figure is hedged by exchange rate or currency derivatives.
+To the extent that assets and liabilities are denominated in the same currency, they shall not be included in the calculation of this limit. - (5) The Company may only acquire interest-bearing securities within the meaning of Section 1 nos.
 1 a) and 6 if they have an investment grade rating by at least one recognised rating agency, or, where they do not have a rating, would, in the Company's opinion, obtain such a rating.
 If a security loses the prerequisites stated in sentence 1 after its acquisition, the Company shall aim to sell it within one year.
-The total proportion of securities according to sentence 2 must not exceed 10% of the UCITS Fund's assets, subject to the conditions set out in Sub-section 9. - (5) The total proportion of interest-bearing securities within the meaning of Section 1 nos.
-1 a) and 6 whose issuers are domiciled in a country that, according to the World Bank classification, does not fall under the category "high GDP per capita", i.e. is not considered "developed", must not exceed 30% of the UCITS Fund's value, subject to the conditions set out in Sub-section 9. - (6) The total proportion of interest-bearing securities within the meaning of Section 1 no. 1 a) that are issued or guaranteed by the Federal Republic of Germany, a Federal State (Land) of the Federal Republic of Germany, the European Union, a member state of the European Union or its regional or local authorities, another signatory state to the Agreement of the European Economic Area, a member of the OECD or an international organisation of which at least one member state of the European Union is a member, may exceed 35% of the UCITS Fund's value. - (7) The total proportion of interest-bearing securities within the meaning of Section 1 no. 1 a) and no. 6 issued by companies under private law (corporate bonds) and not guaranteed by the German Federal Government, a German Federal State, the European Union, a Member State of the European Union or its regional or local authorities, another Signatory State to the Agreement on the European Economic Area, another state or an international organisation of which at least one member state of the European Union is a member, must not exceed 30% of the value of the UCITS Fund, subject to Sub-section 9.
+The total proportion of securities according to sentence 2 must not exceed 10% of the UCITS Fund's assets, subject to the conditions set out in Sub-section 9. - (6) The total proportion of interest-bearing securities within the meaning of Section 1 nos.
+1 a) and 6 whose issuers are domiciled in a country that, according to the World Bank classification, does not fall under the category "high GDP per capita", i.e. is not considered "developed", must not exceed 10% of the UCITS Fund's value, subject to the conditions set out in Sub-section 9.